 How do Natural Protected Areas contribute to the national economy of Peru?

 Peru is considered one of the ten most megadiverse countries in the world, ranking first in the world for its biodiversity of butterflies and fish, third for birds, fourth for amphibians, fifth for mammals and reptiles, eighth for plants, and is home to 10% of the total number of orchid species on the planet.
-Peru’s great biological diversity is well-represented in its Natural Protected Areas (NPAs), a cornerstone of Peru's rich natural heritage and a vital component for the nation’s sustainable development.
+Peru’s great biological diversity is well-represented in its Natural Protected Areas (NPAs), making them a cornerstone of Peru's rich natural heritage and a vital component for the nation’s sustainable development.

 Since 2021, the World Bank has been collaborating with the two main agencies working on forestry matters - the Natural Protected Areas National Service of the State (SERNANP) and the National Forestry and Wildlife Service (SERFOR) - on possible investments to improve the management of protected areas and forests to address both climate change and economic development needs.